getsentry/sentry-airflow/README.md

 # Sentry Airflow Plugin

-A plugin for airflow dags and tasks that sets up [Sentry](sentry.io) for error logging.
+A plugin for [Airflow](https://airflow.apache.org/) dags and tasks that sets up [Sentry](https://sentry.io) for error logging.

 ## Setup

 ### Local

-Install the `sentry-sdk`.
+Install the `sentry-sdk`:

 ```shell
 $ pip install sentry-sdk
 ```

-Create a plugin folder in your `AIRFLOW_HOME` directory if you do not have one yet.
+Create a plugin folder in your `AIRFLOW_HOME` directory if you do not have one yet:

 ```shell
 $ mkdir -p $AIRFLOW_HOME/plugins
 ```

-Then clone this repository in there.
+Then clone this repository in there:

 ```shell
 $ cd $AIRFLOW_HOME/plugins